 LASIK Laser Eye Surgery New Jersey

 The Most Advanced LASIK Technology

 No matter whether you have nearsightedness, farsightedness, or astigmatism, or don't need distance glasses at all, everyone begins to need reading glasses in their 40's.
 This is a problem called presbyopia.
 Indeed, Baby Boomers (those born between 1946 and 1964) comprise the largest segment of the presbyopic (ie reading glass) population.
-Presbyopia occurs when the lens inside the eye becomes stiffer, and less able to focus up close, with age.
+Presbyopia occurs when the lens inside the eye becomes stiffer, and less able to change shape and focus up close, with age.
 It's the most common vision disorder in America and affects more than 60 million people over age 40.
 Early symptoms of presbyopia include difficulty reading very small letters such as on medicine bottles or reading in poor light situations.
 This progresses naturally as you get older to the constant dependency on glasses for reading and even for the computer.

 - Near Vision Multifocal LASIK